 This ultimate guide to sales compensation provides even more detail on sales commission structures and compensation plans.
 And it will help you determine which structure will work best for your company and sales team.

-For salespeople, before agreeing to accept a job, the sales commission structure and compensation plan should be clearly outlined and easy to understand.
+Before agreeing to accept a sales job at a company, you should have a clear outline and understanding of its commission structure and compensation plan.
 The sales commission agreement should tell you everything you need to know about the commission and salary you're going to make.

 Sales Commission Agreement

 What is a sales commission agreement?
-It includes a salesperson's terms of employment, outlines the compensation structure, and outlines the working relationship between employee and employer.
+It includes a salesperson's terms of employment.
+The agreement also outlines the compensation structure and working relationship between employee and employer.

 This section gives the okay for the salesperson to sell products or services on behalf of their employer.
-The employer often limits the selling by restricting the regions or territories in which the offerings are sold, and by prohibiting the rebranding and reselling of their products.
+The employer often limits the selling by restricting the regions or territories in which the offerings are sold and prohibiting the rebranding and reselling of their products.

 The salesperson must agree to use documentation and tools that are approved by the company to keep track of their sales activities.
 For example, this would include CRM databases, software, forms, etc.